fluent/fluentd-docs-gitbook/container-deployment/docker-logging-driver.md

 ### Additional Step 2: Concatenate multiple lines log messages

-Application log is stored into `"log"` field in the records.
-You can concatenate these logs by using [fluent-plugin-concat](https://github.com/fluent-plugins-nursery/fluent-plugin-concat) filter before send to destinations.
+Application log is stored in the `"log"` field in the records.
+You can concatenate these logs by using [fluent-plugin-concat](https://github.com/fluent-plugins-nursery/fluent-plugin-concat) filter before sending it to destinations.

 ``` {.CodeRay}
 <filter docker.**>